This post may contain affiliate links. For more information, read my disclosure policy.

 • Cool Whip: an 8-ounce container

-• Marshmallows: mini marshmallows are best
+• Marshmallows: miniature marshmallows are best

 How to make Watergate salad Fluff